alajusticia/laravel-sanctum-tracker/README.md

 ## IP address lookup

-By default, the Auth Tracker collects the IP address and the informations given by the User-Agent header.
+By default, the Sanctum Tracker collects the IP address and the informations given by the User-Agent header.

 But you can go even further and collect other informations about the IP address, like the geolocation.

 To do so, you first have to enable the IP lookup feature in the configuration file.

-This package comes with two officially supported providers for IP address lookup (see the IP Address Lookup section in the `config/auth_tracker.php` configuration file).
+This package comes with two officially supported providers for IP address lookup (see the IP Address Lookup section in the `config/sanctum_tracker.php` configuration file).

 ### Ip2Location Lite DB3